Welcome to QSI’s API Standardization Conference Newsletter

 Updates from the President

-I recently attended the following American Petroleum Institute’s meetings at the 2015 API Summer Standardization Conference in San Francisco, CA. While I attended many meetings, my main focus was on the following:
+I recently attended the following American Petroleum Institute’s meetings at the 2016 API Summer Standardization Conference in Washington, DC the week of June 27th.
+My main focus was on the following:

 - SC 18 – Subcommittee on Quality